Skip to Content

 Normally, a woman's blood pressure drops during her second trimester.
 Then it returns to normal by the end of the pregnancy.

-Very high blood pressure keeps your baby from getting enough blood and oxygen.
-This could limit your baby's growth or cause the placenta to pull away too soon from the uterus.
-High blood pressure also could lead to stillbirth.
+If your blood pressure is very high, it could keep your baby from getting enough blood and oxygen.
+This could limit your baby's growth, or it could cause the placenta to pull away from the uterus too soon.
+(This is called placenta abruptio.)
+It also could lead to stillbirth.

 Learning about high blood pressure during pregnancy: